This hosting hack will take the stress out of entertaining – I tried it and it's totally transformed my fall party planning

 (Image credit: Future)

-Entertaining always feels more effortless when there’s a little planning behind the scenes.
+Entertaining always feels more seamless when there’s a little planning behind the scenes.
 My mind is abuzz with fall table decor ideas, and I’ve been trying to get organized before the new season arrives.
 It might be too early to say, but I think I’ve discovered the secret to seamless fall hosting – and it starts with creating a hosting closet.

 Even the most pared-back fall decor ideas require a surprising amount of storage space, and I always find myself struggling to keep everything neat and tidy.
 A dedicated closet promises to make those worries a thing of the past; by storing all my hosting essentials in one convenient spot, I can cut down on party prep and maximize efficiency, no matter what kind of event I’m planning.
-Here’s exactly how to create a hosting closet.
+Here’s how to create a hosting closet.

-'A hosting closet should feel like your pantry for entertaining,' advises Maricel Gentile, chef and owner of Maricel’s Kitchen.
+'A hosting closet should feel like your pantry for entertaining,' adds Maricel Gentile, chef and owner of Maricel’s Kitchen.
 'When everything has its place, you can focus less on searching and more on connecting with your guests.'

 Pale blue pantry with checkerboard tile floor and a wooden ladder shelf with white crockery